rangsimanketkaew/deepcv/README.md

     - Variational autoencoder (future work)

 ## To Do
-1. Development of loss function for autoencoder
-2. Development of regularizer
+1. Development of regularizer
-3. Time-series data with autoencoder
+2. Time-series data with autoencoder

 ## In Progress
-1. Analysis of CV coordinate space
+1. CV coordinate space propagation
+2. CV analysis

 ## Done
 1. Dense neural nets with back propagation